Crazy in Love (Itzy album)

-Crazy in Love is the first studio album by South Korean girl group Itzy.
-It consists of sixteen tracks, including the lead single "Loco".
-It was released on September 24, 2021, by JYP Entertainment.
+Crazy in Love is the first studio album by South Korean girl group Itzy, released on September 24, 2021, by JYP Entertainment.
+The album contains sixteen tracks, including the lead single "Loco".

-The album was commercially successful, peaking at number one on South Korea's Gaon Album Chart and at number 11 on the US Billboard 200, marking Itzy's second and highest-charting entry on the latter.
-Crazy in Love was certified 2× Platinum in February 2022 by the Korea Music Content Association for achieving 500,000 units sold.
+It achieved commercial success, debuting at number one on South Korea's Gaon Album Chart and at number 11 on the US Billboard 200, marking Itzy's highest-charting album in the United States.
+In February 2022, the album was certified 2× platinum by the Korea Music Content Association for selling over 500,000 copies.

 Background and release

-On August 13, 2021, JYP Entertainment announced that Itzy would be releasing their first studio album titled Crazy in Love on September 24.
-On August 31, the promotional schedule for their comeback was released.
-On September 6, the opening trailer was released.
-The following day, the group teaser photo for lead single "Loco" was released.
-On September 10, the track listing was released.
-On September 20, a highlight medley teaser video was released.
-On September 21, the music video teaser for album track "Swipe" was released.
-The following day, the music video teaser for lead single "Loco" was released.
+On August 13, 2021, JYP Entertainment announced that Itzy would release their first studio album, Crazy in Love, on September 24.
+The promotional schedule was revealed on August 31.
+An opening trailer was released on September 6, followed by a group teaser photo for the lead single "Loco" on September 7.
+The album's track listing was unveiled on September 10, and a highlight medley teaser video was released on September 20.
+On September 21, the music video teaser for album track "Swipe" was released, followed by the teaser for "Loco" on September 22.